Mircea-MMXXI/azapy/docs/Omega_th_doc.md

 * $\mu_0$ is the Omega threshold (it may be interpreted as a risk-free rate),
 * $N$ is the number of historical observations,
-* $r_i$ is the portfolio rate of returns i-th historical observation.
+* $r_i$ is the i-th observation of portfolio historical rate of returns.
 * $(\cdot)^+$ stands for positive part (*i.e.* $\max\{0, \cdot\}$).

 > Note: The Delta-risk measure is not a coherent risk measure nor a